jackouni/RB175/RB175_notes.md

+# Lesson 2: Handling Requests Manually

-# Lesson 2, Assignment 3
+## Lesson 2, Assignment 3

 Before watching the entirety of the walkthrough portion I want to see if I can guess what the code initially displayed for the mock-server represents.